 I can’t really take credit for this post.
 I’ve been busy this week, having a birthday, helping run an Angelic Healing Retreat Centre, organising the infrastructure for a field at Glastonbury Festival, booking pirate folk bands for Tewkesbury Medieval Re-enactment, arranging for this blog to be self hosted and failing to go to the Bardic Trials at the Assembly Rooms because it was just one thing too many.
 I needed some post content that wouldn’t take too much brain power.

-I had some some examples of things I’d overheard in Glastonbury already written down and thought they’d make a good start to a post:
+I had some examples of things I’d overheard in Glastonbury already written down and thought they’d make a good start to a post:

 In Morrison’s supermarket a lady bumped into me and apologised saying ˜Oh I am sorry, my aura’s all over the place today”.